 XULY.Bët which means "keep your eyes open" in wolof, is a Parisian fashion house founded in 1991.
 Born in Lamine Kouyaté's mind, who moved from his native Bamako, Mali to Paris around 1982.

 While studying architecture in Strasbourg, Kouyaté fell in love with the Parisian fashion scene and moved to Paris to begin working as a clothing designer.
-He soon launched a subversive type of fashion, eco-friendly but also modern and offering women a new liberty.
+He soon launched a subversive type of fashion, sustainable but also modern and offering women a new liberty.

 With an African inheritance, XULY.Bët is best known for its use of recycled clothing to create high fashion, reshaping found garments by cutting, stitching and making modifications that range from the subtle shaping to the complete transformation of the clothing function.
 Like simple nylon garments transformed into beautiful pieces using techniques such as tie-dye.